 Palisades Park Hiking

 Perhaps because of the proximity of Palisades Interstate Park to New York City, many first-time visitors are surprised at how rugged the trails can be.
-Especially if you choose one of the more difficult hikes it is important to be prepared!
+They have hiking trails for all ability levels.
+If you choose one of the more difficult hikes, be prepared!
 Make sure you wear proper footwear, dress appropriately for the weather, and also take plenty of water with you.
 Also, make sure your phone is fully charged!
+I always carry a portable battery charger with me.

 Getting to Palisades Interstate Park